antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 - Windows 7+ / Server 2012 R2+
 - Windows Nano Server TP5

 .NET Core RC2 will soon be showing up in the Red Hat Enterprise Linux software collection.
-You can install it with yum, following these instructions.
+You will be able to install it with yum, following instructions which will soon be posted to the [redhatloves.net](http://redhatloves.net) site.

 Ubuntu was the first distro that we supported.
 We heard feedback that it made more sense to start with Debian, given that it is the parent of Ubuntu and many more distros.
 More recently, we added support for Debian, enabling .NET Core to be used in a larger set of Debian-based distros.